First Time Author, Avery Goode Finds Joy In Her First Love

 Parlé: Can you tell us about your book?

 Avery: The name of my book is Dishonest, which is my first book, I’m planning to release it mid to late February.
-It’s urban fiction but I tend to stray away from the conventional urban fiction a lot of people are used to reading about.
+It’s urban fiction but I tend to stray away from the conventional urban fiction a lot of people are use to reading about.
 It’s based in Oklahoma and it’s not your typical shoot ‘em up style, it’s more of a white collar crime book.
 It’s a story about revenge but mainly redemption.

 Parlé: What’s Dishonest about?

-Avery: Dishonest is a story about a girl named Honesty Mitchell.
-She was a lost child in a woman’s body trying to find her way.
+Avery: Dishonest is a story about a girl named Honesty Mitchell was a lost child in a woman’s body trying to find her way.
 As a little girl, she witnessed her parents’ brutal murders and never fully recovered mentally from the trauma.
 Her parents were drug dealers that were trying to give her a better life before they died but they never got the chance.
-Not wanting to follow in her parents footsteps by entering into the dope game, Honesty is determined to play a different game.
+Not wanting to follow in her parents footsteps by entering into the dope game , Honesty is determined to play a different game.
 She wants to do things her way.
 Armed with her mothers’ beauty and her fathers’ intelligence, she embarks on a series of white collar crime sprees.
-From writing checks, to making credit cards and other elaborate bank schemes, she gets her hustle on, quickly making a name for herself on the streets.
+From writing checks, to making credit cards, and other elaborate bank schemes, she gets her hustle on, quickly making a name for herself on the streets.
 But then she meets a man that makes her want to leave the lies, games, and drama alone.
 Soon she is faced with hard choices.
 Abandon the game and family that raised her or follow her heart and future with a man she barely knows.
 Now she’s beginning to learn that the rules of the game are the same despite which game you choose to play and getting out is certainly much harder than getting in.

 Parlé: Who is the inspiration behind Honesty Mitchell?

 Avery: A lot of Honesty is inspired by someone close to me but she’s mainly a work of my imagination.
-Each character in my book will definitely remind you of someone because I’ve taken so much from people that have inspired me to make them real and not just words on a page.
+Each character in my book will definitely remind you of some because I’ve taken so much from people that have inspired me to make them real and not just words on a page.

 Parlé: With Dishonest being your first published book, what was the process like getting it out there?